Purpose and Planet: Redefining Sustainable Business for a Better World

 More than sustainability strategy—what to look for in an MBA

-Bard's MBA in Sustainability is the product of a single question we have asked ourselves: how should we be training managers to help run for-profit or non-profit purpose-driven firms?
+Bard's MBA in Sustainability is the product of a single question we have asked ourselves: How should we be training leaders to help run for-profit or non-profit purpose-driven firms?

 Based on what we’ve heard from today’s young leaders and what we’ve seen over decades of experience teaching leadership, business, economics, and sustainability, here’s what a cutting-edge, 21st-century MBA program should have or ought to be focused on in order to meet the global challenges we face.